LOADING ...

 They said no word to the landlord, drank his ale instead,

-But they gagged his daughter and bound her to the foot of her narrow
+But they gagged his daughter and bound her to the foot of her bed;

-Two of them knelt at her casement, muskets at their side!
+Two of knelt at her casement, with muskets at their side!

 There was death at window;